dimitri-koenig/simple-vertec-api/README.md

 * `className`: String with target vertec class like `OffeneLeistung`
 * `data`: Object of fields to use for the new record

+If in the data array the field `objref` is found, an update operation will be made.
+If there isn't such a field, a create operation will be made.

 ## Contributing